 Can I use my current Breeze card on the better Breeze system?

-Beginning April 2026, Breeze card holders can purchase new cards at Breeze vending machines, Ride Stores, Reduced Fare offices, and pop-up locations systemwide.
+Beginning March 28, 2026, Breeze card holders can purchase new cards at Breeze vending machines, Ride Stores, Reduced Fare offices, and pop-up locations systemwide.
 The new Breeze cards are account based and fare is stored in a customer’s account rather than on the card.

 Can I use the Breeze Mobile 2.0 app on the better Breeze system?

 Customers must create a new account with a virtual Breeze card to purchase fare through the new app.
-Current Breeze Mobile 2.0 app users must spend down the existing fare on their account.
-Account balances DO NOT carry over.

 Will better Breeze work on all MARTA service?